martbetz/martbetz.github.io/linux-trouble-shooting.md

 **Issue:**

-- Signatures fail to update.
+- The database signatures fail to update.

 **Solution:**